samynk/ComputeShadersTutorial/README.md

 ## Project 01 - Blur filter

 A blur filter with two 1D kernels that together calculate a 7x7 gaussian blur filter.
-The glMemmoryBarrier function is needed as the compute shader has to run twice, once in the vertical direction and once in the horizontal direction.
-The output of the first pass then becomes the output for the second pass which writes the result in the final output texture.
+The glMemoryBarrier function is needed as the compute shader has to run twice, once in the vertical direction and once in the horizontal direction.
+The output of the first pass then becomes the input for the second pass which writes the result in the final output texture.

 ## Project 02 - SSBO to Texture